Part 3 moves into theories, methods, and

 ideal characteristics of a handbook for in-service

 teacher education.
-It is a debate complicated by the
+It is a debate complicated by

 diªculty of defining the ‘practising, in-service